maciejskorski/software_engineering/docs/ngrok.md

 ## Proxying HTTP from VM

 Access a Virtual Machine on Colab or Codespaces.
-Install the Python wrapper `ngrok` with `pip install pyngrok --quiet`.

 Start a simple http deamon (here on port 5000):
 ```python